 Helicopter ride from Syangboche to Phaplu takes just around 10 minutes.
 Went straight to check my motorcycle and everything was perfect except some good Samaritan tried to straighten my number plate, which I intentionally keep curved at corners for aerodynamic reasons.
 It’s a good idea to eat at the same place and so we had heartful of Daal-bhaat.

 Drove back to Pattale and stayed overnight.
 Then the next day drove directly back home.
 Coming down the mountains is always faster and may get boring if you take the same route.
-So we tried to change our return route and it was close to hell with extremely bad roads and tire sinking deep in the dirt.
-Definitely not the adventure we wanted to end with but then we got another chapter to add in the Everest View Road Trip story.
+So we tried to change our return route and it was close to hell with extremely bad roads and tires sinking deep in the dirt.
+Not the adventure we wanted to end with but then we got another chapter to add to the Everest View Road Trip story.

-This is how to plan a road trip to view Mount Everest – India to Nepal.
+This is how you can also plan a road trip to view Mount Everest – India to Nepal.
 Let us know your query and suggestions in the comments below and we will respond with more details.

 Interesting trip.
 Planning to go to Everest region as soon as border reopens.
 Thanks for the details.

 Hi, extremely beautifully narrated.
 I almost travelled with you the way you wrote.
 But I have a quarry that is there any other option to skip the part of flight(Phaplu to Lukla).
 I mean to say that can I reach Lukla by road on my bike or it is not possible/advisable.
 Please suggest.